NitBravoA92/covid19-metrics-webapp/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# Covid19 Metrics Webapp<a name="about-project"></a>
+# Covid19 Global Cases Stats<a name="about-project"></a>

-**Covid19 Metrics Webapp** is an application built with ReactJS and Redux to manage the global state of the application, the Disease.sh API is used to query and show users the covid19 disease-related statistics by continent and countries
+**Covid19 Global Cases Stats** is an application built with ReactJS and Redux to manage the global state of the application, the Disease.sh API is used to query and show users the covid19 disease-related statistics by continents and countries

 ## 🛠 Built With <a name="built-with"></a>